-- Display of in-app purchases in search results can provide more links for moving to application page and more opportunities for app installs directly from search listings.
+- Display of in-app purchases in search results can provide more links for passing to the app page, and more opportunities for app installs directly from search listing.

-- When an application and subscription or in-app purchase are displayed in the top search results by a well-promoted short-tail keyword, they take 2 or three spots in the list, depending on the number of promoted purchases.
-Henceforth, the listing leaves no place for competitors that use the same keyword searches.
+When an application and subscription or in-app purchase are displayed in the top search results by a well-promoted short-tail keyword, they take 2 or three spots in the search listing depending on the number of promoted purchases.
+Henceforth, the listing leaves no place for competitors that use the same keywords.

 If your application is using a subscription model or in-app purchases, you should take advantage of promoting them on the App Store.
-This will provide you with additional spots in the listings and you will be able to visually tell about your application’s paid opportunities before its installation.
+This will provide you with additional spots in the search listing and you will be able to tell about your application’s paid opportunities before its install.